 1) At the Final Closing Date (as defined below), provided that Enron shall not have terminated the Posting Agreement in accordance with the terms thereof prior to such date, the Company shall pay to Enron $50,000 to cover the costs of Enron's review of the documents, legal expenses and out-of-pocket expenses in connection with the Financing;

-2) The Company shall pay to Enron on a monthly basis after the Interface Completion Date, 10% of the gross revenues generated by the Sponsor Platform and any other electronic trading platforms owned by the Company for which Enron is furnishing prices pursuant to the Posting Agreement, up to a limit of $250,000 in the aggregate; provided however, if such payments to Enron from the Company have not totaled $250,000 in the aggregate by the twelve-month anniversary of the date of this Agreement, the Company shall pay to Enron promptly thereafter the amount by which $250,000 exceeds the total of such payments.
+2) The Company shall pay to Enron on a monthly basis after the Interface Completion Date, 10% of the gross revenues generated by the Sponsor Platform and any other electronic trading platforms owned by the Company for which Enron is furnishing prices pursuant to the Posting Agreement; provided, however, in no event shall the aggregate of all of such monthly payments hereunder exceed $250,000; provided further, if such payments to Enron from the Company have not totaled $250,000 in the aggregate by the twelve-month anniversary of the date of this Agreement, the Company shall pay to Enron promptly thereafter the amount by which $250,000 exceeds the total of such payments.

 3) Effective immediately upon the Interface Completion Date, the Termination Conditions in the Enron Warrant will be waived, without any further action required by the Company or Enron, and Enron may exercise the Enron Warrant at any time within sixty (60) days of the Interface Completion Date.